Aster DM Healthcare: History

 In March 2022, Aster opened an AI research lab at the Indian Institute of Science campus in Bengaluru.
 According to Aster DM Healthcare, initially the focus of the facility would be research and development of AI tech for neurology.

-On December 10, 2022, on its 35th anniversary, the company announced that its healthcare facilities in the United Arab Emirates had increased to 455 units.
+On 10 December 2022, on its 35th anniversary, the company announced that its healthcare facilities in the United Arab Emirates had increased to 455 units.

-Acquisitions
+In November 2023, Aster declared its intention to separate its GCC and India business operations, pending approval from Aster India's shareholders and regulatory and corporate authorities.

+In January 2024, the separation plan was approved.
+In April 2024, A consortium of investors led by Fajr Capital acquired a 65% stake in Aster GCC, and the Moopen family retained 35%, along with management and operational rights.
+In the Indian operations, the Moopen family maintained a 41.88% stake.
+Affinity Holdings, a wholly owned subsidiary of the company, has received USD 907.6 million from the transaction.

+Investors

 In 2012, Olympus Capital Holdings Asia bought a minority stake in Aster DM Healthcare for about $100 million.
 The company did not reveal the size of the acquired stake.
 However, they announced that Olympus Capital Holdings is now Aster DM Healthcare's largest external investor and that its nominees will join the company's board.
 In May 2014, Olympus Capital Holdings Asia invested another $60 million into the company.

-In November 2014, Aster DM Healthcare finalized Bank of America Merrill Lynch, Goldman Sachs and Kotak Mahindra Bank to manage its Rs 1,200-crore initial public offering (IPO) scheduled for early next year.
-The company plans to sell 10% shares on the bourses though details of the same are not finalized yet.
-SEBI, the Indian market regulator asked the company to prove the overseas asset networth of the company.

-IPO Listing

-In February 2018, Aster DM to launched IPO and set price band at Rs180-190 per share.
+In January 2024, group of investors lead by the sovereign-backed private equity firm Fajr Capital purchased a 65% share in Aster GCC.
+The Moopen family kept a 35% share in the company along with management and operating rights.
+In the Indian operations, the Moopen family still owns 41.88% of the business.